RayHightower/RayHightower.com/_posts/2016-04-11-observation-and-data-representation.markdown

 ~~~

 Execution in nine milliseconds.
-Running close to the metal has its benefits!
-The C solution has other benefits:
+Running close to the metal has its advantages!
+The C solution offers other benefits:

 * Flexibility.
-If you want to solve a larger matrix, you know exactly what constant to change, `SQUARE_SIZE`.
+If you want to solve a larger square, you know exactly what constant to change, `SQUARE_SIZE`.

 * Readability.
 You can see exactly what's going on inside of the loop.
 At any given time, the varialbe `paths` stores the number of paths that the program has found, while `bitcount` stores the number of set bits in the current number under examination.